hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

 ^^^^^

 Using `Scene`_ option, animations will be exported as you can see them in viewport.
-You can choose to export a single glTF animation, or each object separatly.
+You can choose to export a single glTF animation, or each object separately.

 .. note::